 AMP is not an approved APA CE sponsor.

-“The ABMP and NAPPP training systems are merging, and for now we are putting people through the NAPPP courses while I merge the best of that material with our material using our state of the art Moodle Education Online Training System.
-As you can imagine, that is a major task and will take several months but will give us an ever improving and model training system that is moving toward partnering with an accredited graduate institute for graduate and not just CE credit (APA now).
+Thus, ABMP is affiliated with and accepts the NAPPP courses and Training System as one of the paths to amass the didactic training for board certification.
+As you can imagine, that is a major task and will take several months but will give us an ever improving and model training system that is moving toward partnering with an accredited graduate institute for graduate and not just CE credit.
 We have initiated the first round of talks about graduate credit affiliation and we will move forward sometime in the next 12 months when we have merged the two systems.

 - Introduction To Medical Psychology

 - Hospital Treatment of Aggressive Patients

 - Special Populations Treatment with Medical Psychology Courses

 - Upon completion, each course awards 3 CE credit hours in our system, and only clearly marked courses that are in affiliation with the affiliate NAPPP (www.nappp.org) recieve NAPPP affiliate CE Credit.
 Credit is awarded by NAPPP as an approved sponsor of continuing education for psychologists.
 NAPPP retains responsibility for those few courses and their contents.

 Remember: There are two levels of AMP membership: a. any licensed healthcare professional with an interest in participating in our free member CE center, list.serve and fellowship, newsletter, Journal and other publications, workshop events, advocacy efforts, and updates on the area of medical psychology, b.
 Board Certified Specialists in the Psychological Specialty of Medical Psychology (see below for the requirements for this second level of membership).